-Full-time students can apply to receive a tuition waiver and financial support for a determined number of years.
+Full-time students can apply to receive a tuition waiver and financial support for a determined number of years on a competitive basis.
 In turn for support, full time Ph.D. students work as research assistants and teaching assistants.
 The financial support is conditional upon academic performance and TA/RA evaluations.
-Part time students do not receive tuition waivers or assistantships, but may be eligible for research and teaching assistantships on a case by case basis.

 Admission into the Manning School of Business doctoral program is highly competitive.
 Applicants must be graduates of an accredited U.S. college or university or an approved foreign equivalent institution, with earned grade point averages of 3.000 or better in all prior undergraduate and graduate studies.
 See the “Apply online” button below for the list of admissions materials needed with your application.